elixir-europe/rdmkit/pages/tool_assembly/labid_assembly.md

 - the server or "backend", written in python and using the [Django framework](https://www.djangoproject.com/)
 - a postgres relational database, used to store reference to data and metadata
 - the user interface or "frontend", written in [Vue.js](https://vuejs.org/)
-- a python library and commmand line interface, to automate e.g data-registration tasks
+- a python library and command line interface, to automate e.g data-registration tasks

 ## Links
 * [GitLab repositories](https://gitlab.com/lab-integrated-data)